 “He was so helpless and scared to death,” says Hugh of little Jo Jo.

 Having been approved by Pets for Patriots a few months earlier, Hugh was able to save Jo Jo on the spot.
-As an added benefit and as their gratitude special for veterans in the Pets for Patriots program, Lake City Humane Society waived the adoption fee as an added benefit for veterans who adopt through our partnership.
+Lake City Humane Society waived the adoption fee as an added benefit for veterans who adopt through our partnership.

 “Pets for Patriots made it possible for us to help save another of G-d’s creatures!” exclaims Hugh.